AlexsLemonade/.github/README.md

 * [Get started](https://alexslemonade.github.io/refinebio-examples/01-getting-started/getting-started.html) with [example workflows for use with refine.bio data.](https://github.com/AlexsLemonade/refinebio-examples)
 * [Learn about building and running the refine.bio project source code.](https://github.com/AlexsLemonade/refinebio).

-`The Single-cell Pediatric Cancer Atlas (ScPCA)` focuses on single-cell profiling with the goal of creating a publicly available atlas of single-cell pediatric cancer data.
+`The Single-cell Pediatric Cancer Atlas (ScPCA)` focuses on single-cell and single-nuclei profiling with the goal of creating a publicly available atlas of pediatric cancer data.
 Ten ScPCA awards were funded by Alex’s Lemonade Stand Foundation.
-The ALSF funded researchers submit their single-cell, single-nuclei, and bulk RNA sequencing data to the Data Lab for processing.
-The data from these patient tumors will be made openly available in one location through the ScPCA Portal, which is currently under development.
+The ALSF-funded researchers submit their single-cell, single-nuclei, and bulk RNA sequencing data to the Data Lab for processing.
+The data from these patient tumors will be made available in one location through the ScPCA Portal, which is currently under development.

 * [Management and analysis tools for ScPCA data.](https://github.com/AlexsLemonade/alsf-scpca)
 * [ScPCA tools](https://github.com/AlexsLemonade/scpcaTools) and [data files for testing them.](https://github.com/AlexsLemonade/scpcaData)